Exceptional Needs Payments are paid under the Supplementary Welfare

 - In full-time education

 - Involved in a trade dispute or on strike.
-However, a dependant
+However, you may apply for an

 The amount of payment you get will depend on a means test and the type of